Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 ```

 This is the power of multidimensional indexing in NumPy arrays.
 If we have a list of
-lists of elements, or a list of lists of lists of elements, and so on, we can
+lists of numbers, or a list of lists of lists of numbers, and so on, we can
 index things at any "nesting level" equally easily.
 There is a small,
 reasonable restriction, namely that each "level" of lists (axis)
 must have the same number of elements.
 This restriction is reasonable because